Fraud Blocker

 Folsom Employment Attorney

-At Fulton Law Corporation, we understand how distressing it can feel to be dealing with an employment issue while trying to take care of all the other responsibilities in your life.
+At the Fulton Law Corporation, we understand how distressing it can be to handle an employment issue while trying to take care of all the other responsibilities in your life.
 To assist, we are happy to take on the bulk of the legal burdens you may face as you try to hold your employer or a colleague accountable for what they have done.
 We believe that employment law is more than just about enforcing the rules.
 It’s also about standing up for your future.

 Common Workplace Issues Across Folsom’s Largest Job Sectors

 • Unsafe or toxic work environments.
-From fast-paced kitchens to in-home care settings, workers may be exposed to harassment or other unsafe conditions without proper recourse unless they decide to speak up and hold their employer accountable.
+From fast-paced kitchens to in-home care settings, workers may be exposed to harassment or other unsafe conditions.
+They can seek proper recourse by speaking with an attorney to hold their employer accountable.

 • Misclassification and lack of benefits.
 Employers sometimes classify workers as independent contractors to avoid paying overtime or providing healthcare benefits, even if the job clearly meets the definition of an employee.